In Him Ministries:

 1 Peter 2:24 says, Christ “bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.”

-Satan plays absolutely no roll in our salvation!
+Satan plays absolutely no role in our salvation!
 Christ, like the sacrificial lamb of the Old Testament, died for our sins, the innocent for the guilty.
 Such is the substitutionary nature of the atonement.

-(See what the Bible says: Isa.
+(Further reading: Isa.
 53:4-11; 1 Pet.
 1:18-19; 2:24; Matt.
 8:17; Heb.
 9:28).

 5).
 Christians will stand in the sight of God without Christ’s intercession: